 Additional pieces of kit to consider

 Portable Jump Station – If you plan to be in some remote areas it’s best to be prepared.
 You might forget to turn off a light or cold temperatures at night can make a weak battery not start.
 With this unit, you can jump-start your camper without having to use another car.
 We bought this portable jump station with an air compressor for $45.

 Things that worked and didn’t in our minivan camper

 The Bed – Our bed was actually super comfortable, I would rather sleep on this mattress than a bunch of hotels I’ve stayed in.
 We measured the inside of the wheel wells and they were about 2-3″ too narrow for a ‘real’ full-size mattress, so we were pretty confident that a premium futon mattress would squeeze into the space and it did.
 A spring mattress might have but it would have been a tighter fit.
 Plus the mattress was only $123 shipped right to our door.

 The Kitchen – It works well mostly for storage, the cooking we do is usually on our fold-up table or on a picnic table.

 Stuff that didn’t work:

-- Suction cups to hold anything on the windows long term, with heat they fall
+- Suction cups to hold anything on the windows long term, with heat they will fall

 - Command strip hangers on the window, when it gets over 100° they fall off